2.2: Analyzing your Audience

 The previous subsection explained the necessity of gauging your audience’s level of education in a given subject area, and that extends to their more general level of education as well as other demographic factors such as age.
 Depending on your profession, you may have to deal with people of all ages and levels of education from elementary school children to world-wise retirees.
 A dental hygienist, for instance, adjusts their language from being simple with an overly enthusiastic, over-the-top friendly and reassuring tone with a child client in the dentist chair one moment, then switches in the next to using more technical vocabulary in a matter-of-fact yet still-friendly tone with an older client who has had years of dentist-chair lectures enough to know what “excessive plaque buildup at the gumline” means.

-Sometimes judging levels of understanding can be difficult and lead to trouble when done in error, so tact and emotional intelligence is essential.
+Sometimes judging levels of understanding can be difficult and lead to trouble when done in error, so tact and emotional intelligence are essential.
 Speaking to an elderly person as you would a child because you assume they’ve fallen into feeble-minded senility when they are indeed still sharp as a tack can be downright insulting to them.
-Don’t be surprised if your condescension is met with sassy kickback if you make that mistake.
+Don’t be surprised if your condescension is met with a sassy kickback if you make that mistake.
 But if you speak to an elderly person as you would a middle-aged adult despite their having severe hearing loss and undiagnosed early-onset dementia, this will also lead to failures in communication and understanding.
 So, what are we to do, then?

-The key to gauging the level of one’s understanding if it could be either expert or clueless is always to begin communication with a mid-level diction and conversational tone in your opening message, then adjust based on the feedback message, which includes both a verbal or written response and nonverbals (if communicating in person).
-In person, nonverbal feedback such as a briefly furrowed brow of confusion helps to determine if a message has gone over the receiver’s head even if they misleadingly say they understood just to save face.
-A slight eyeroll subtly informs you that you’ve started off too basic and need to jump up to a more advanced level.
-Sometimes you can even “see” these expressions in writing by reading between the lines of a response that indicates a more advanced understanding than you assumed.
+The key to gauging the level of one’s understanding if it could be either expert or clueless, is always to begin communication with a mid-level diction and conversational tone in your opening message, then adjust based on the feedback message, which includes both a verbal or written response and nonverbals (if communicating in person).
+In-person, nonverbal feedback such as a briefly furrowed brow of confusion helps to determine if a message has gone over the receiver’s head, even if they misleadingly say they understood just to save face.
+A slight eye roll subtly informs you that you’ve started off too basic and need to jump up to a more advanced level.
+Sometimes, you can even “see” these expressions in writing by reading between the lines of a response, which indicates a more advanced understanding than you assumed.

-If your correspondent’s writing style similarly betrays a lack of lack of education—for whatever reason—through numerous grammatical, spelling, and punctuation errors, then you know to adjust your own style to use more plain expressions accommodating someone with a more basic reading level.
+If your correspondent’s writing style similarly betrays a lack of education—for whatever reason—through numerous grammatical, spelling, and punctuation errors, then you know to adjust your own style to use more plain expressions accommodating someone with a more basic reading level.
 In such cases, be understanding rather than assume that the person is merely dim-witted.
 They could be:

-- Extremely intelligent but English is their second or third language and they’re still getting the hang of it
+- Extremely intelligent, but English is their second or third language, and they’re still getting the hang of it

 - Extremely intelligent at some things but just not at writing